Everything PR News

 1. Substantive, Sustained Content Production

 The foundational discipline remains content production.
-Modern programs operate sustained content cadence — typically weekly or biweekly at minimum — producing substantive content that genuinely serves audience needs.
-The bar has risen substantially: surface-level 500-word posts that ranked in 2018 typically do not rank in 2026.
-Modern ranking content operates at 1,500-5,000 words for substantive topics, with comprehensive coverage that genuinely answers audience questions.
+Modern programs operate sustained cadence — typically weekly or biweekly at minimum — producing substantive content that genuinely serves audience needs.
+The bar has risen: surface-level 500-word posts that ranked in 2018 typically do not rank in 2026.
+Modern ranking content operates at 1,500–5,000 words for substantive topics, with comprehensive coverage that genuinely answers audience questions.

-Sustained cadence operates as substantial ranking signal across both surfaces.
-Brands operating consistent weekly content production produce substantially better long-term ranking than brands operating sporadic content production.
+Sustained cadence operates as ranking signal across both surfaces.
+Brands operating consistent weekly content production produce better long-term ranking than brands operating sporadic content production.

 2. Schema and Structured Data

-The substantive new discipline that did not operate substantially in 2021.
-Modern AI engines parse schema markup substantially more reliably than they parse unmarked content.
+The new discipline that did not operate at scale in 2021.
+Modern AI engines parse schema markup more reliably than they parse unmarked content.
 Brand-owned content should operate with comprehensive schema architecture:

 • Article schema on every substantive piece — author, publication date, headline, image, publication